cosmicjs/vue-garage-sale/article/article.md

 One of the best parts of PWA is they are quick to build and quick to get to the market without dealing with any phone native code or app store wars.

 This application was mainly inspired by Offerup, Letgo, and Craigslist.
 Like Craigslist, LetGo allows you to buy and sell items locally, which means you don’t have to deal with the hassles of shipping like you would on eBay or Amazon.
 With 30 million users, it is more popular than OfferUp.
 LetGo has been featured in many commercial lately, so you may be more familiar with it as well.
 The only issue is that both apps are mobile apps available on both iPhone and Android platform, however there no PWA version.
-So let's sit back and see if we can leverage PWA, Vue.js Cosmic JS and build one.
+So let's sit back and see if we can leverage PWA, Vue, Cosmic JS, and build one.

 ## Application Overview